fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4a.md

 ![terminal output from npm test with all tests passing](../../images/4/1new.png)

-The library node:test expects by default that the names of test files contain <i>.test</i>.
-In this course, we will follow the convention of naming our tests files with the extension <i>.test.js</i>.
+In the course, we follow the convention where test file names end with <i>.test.js</i>, as the <i>node:test</i> testing library automatically executes test files named this way.

 Let's break the test: